aarthisivasankar-1/CS103CPA02/README.md

 # CS103CPA02
 Link to Heroku App:
 Link to Repository: https://github.com/aarthisivasankar-1/CS103CPA02 Link to Zoom Movie Demonstrating Proof of Concept:

+For my CPA02 assignment- I have created a web app that allows users to keep track of their growing list of to do bucket list items that they want to acheive at some point in their life.

-To run and install app locally:
+*To run and install app locally*:

 1. Clone the git repo to your desktop or other location